TheoKanning/theokanning.github.io/_posts/2019-05-19-mit-racecar-vesc-and-joystick-on-ubuntu-18-04.md

 ## Connecting to the VESC

 The VESC uses the USB Abstract Control Module protocol, which requires a special cdc_acm driver.
-I couldn&#8217;t find a compiled version for kernel version 4.9.140, so I had to build the 4.9.140 kernel on the Jetson and include the cdc-acm module.
+I couldn't find a compiled version for kernel version 4.9.140, so I had to build the 4.9.140 kernel on the Jetson and include the cdc-acm module.

 As usual, [JetsonHacks](https://www.jetsonhacks.com/2017/03/25/build-kernel-and-modules-nvidia-jetson-tx2/) has great instructions on how to build the kernel, but I had to modify their [scripts](https://github.com/TheoKanning/buildJetsonTX2Kernel) to work for 4.9.140.
-Here&#8217;s a link to my compiled cdc-acm driver in case it helps someone.
+Here's a link to my compiled cdc-acm driver in case it helps someone.

 <div class="wp-block-file">
   <a href="https://theokanning.com/wp-content/uploads/2019/05/cdc-acm.zip">4.9.140 cdc-acm driver</a>